coda/packs-sdk/docs/guides/blocks/sync-tables/two-way.md

 <img src="../../../../images/two_way_enable.png" srcset="../../../../images/two_way_enable_2x.png 2x" class="screenshot" alt="Enabling edits on a sync table.">

-Select columns of the table will now be editable, and you can change cell values them as you would for a normal Coda table.
+Certain columns of the table will now be editable, and you can change cell values them as you would for a normal Coda table.
 Use the **Update rows** link to push the changes back to the data source.

 ![type:video](../../../images/two_way.mp4){: .screenshot}

 ## Adding two-way sync

 You can add support for two-way sync to any sync table, even after it's published.
-You'll have to adjust the schema used by your sync table and add a function that knows how to make the updates.
+You'll have to adjust the schema used by your sync table and add a function to handle the updates.

 ### Annotate the schema